40fires/40fires.github.io/_hyrban/PlatinumContent.md

+---
+layout: hyrban
+title: Platinum Content
+date: 2022-06-10
+description: TODO-description
+---
 %%(position:relative; width:750px;)

 %%(text-align:center; background-color:lightgrey; width:80%; left:10%; position:relative;)
-!!!An Overview and Comparison of Platinum Used in the Automotive Industry !!Chris Stevens and Simon Vaughan (August 2010)
+#An Overview and Comparison of Platinum Used in the Automotive Industry
+##Chris Stevens and Simon Vaughan (August 2010)
 %%
 \\
 %%(text-align:justify;)
-!!%%(text-decoration:underline; color:grey;)Introduction%%
+##%%(text-decoration:underline; color:grey;)Introduction%%

 \\
 PGMs (Platinum Group Metals) have been used in the automotive industry since the need to reduce emissions harmful to both humans and the earth has been publically recognized.
 Traditionally these PGMs have been used in catalytic converters in standard gasoline and diesel cars.
 However as technology progresses away from the ICE platinum, in particular, has found uses in Fuel Cells.